 If you'll be careful about rinsing off acidic foods and keeping it dry when not in use, I recommend a blade of W-1.

 Besides their very different appearance, these knives are unlike normally available cutlery in several other ways:

-- Virtually all other cutlery is cut and ground from flat sheets of steel.
-These knives are forged from round bars of very high carbon steel,
+Virtually all other cutlery is cut and ground from flat sheets of steel.
+My knives are forged from round bars of very high carbon steel.

 at the very edge, so they will cut through food incredibly well.

 The blades are differentially hardened, so that they are very hard at the edge, yet tough along the back so they can't break.
 During this step in the

 heat treatment, the blade is heated to glowing red and just the edge is dipped into a tray of oil to quickly cool and